Updated October 2020

 > 2004 – Around this time, there was accelerating adoption of personal computers, Internet usage, storage technology and data access speeds, which began to open new opportunities and greater acceptance of virtual and flexible working.

 2005 – The official first “coworking space” opened in San Francisco by Brad Neuberg.
 That same year, the first Impact Hub coworking space launched in London.
 Today there are over 100 Impact Hubs across 50+ countries with more than 16,000 members.

 > 2007/2008 onwards – The mobile revolution.
 Consumers and entrepreneurs used Wi-Fi enabled handheld devices at home, at work and on the go.
 It enabled business people to work seamlessly from virtually anywhere, and radically changed the business landscape.
 Around this time, coworking began to expand and the term “coworking” was seen as a trend on Google’s database in 2007 for the first time.

 > 2007-09: Economic crisis and global recession.
 The credit crunch and ensuing financial crisis left a legacy of heightened cost efficiency measures.
 Arguably, many parts of the serviced office industry benefited from new-found business requirements for shorter office leases and greater flexibility.
 Yet business centers and coworking spaces weren’t immune to the recession, which left many with high vacancies and their own long-term lease deals to contend with.

-2010 – Adam Neumann and Miguel McKelvey founded WeWork, a shared workspace company, which currently has 800+ locations around the world.
+Adam Neumann and Miguel McKelvey founded WeWork, a shared workspace company, which currently has 800+ locations around the world.

-2015 – Regus acquired Avanta Serviced Office Group.
-In the same year, Regus made a significant move in the coworking sector by acquiring Spaces, a workspace operator founded in The Netherlands that’s now expanding across Europe, North America and Asia Pacific.
+2015 – Regus made a significant move in the coworking sector by acquiring Spaces, a workspace operator founded in The Netherlands that’s now expanding across Europe, North America and Asia Pacific.
 2015 also saw the launch of Chinese coworking brand UrWork.